Suggest a Songfact / Artistfact

 This was called "Drive Talking" in its early stages, but producer Arif Mardin suggested the change to "Jive" to play to teenage sensibilities.
 "Jive Talkin'" is a term for slang.

 The rhythm was inspired by the chunka-chunka-chunka sound of a car rolling over a bridge crossing Biscayne Bay near Miami.
-Robin Gibb explained to The Mail On Sunday November 1, 2009: "We'd already thought up the title for this song, but it wasn't until Barry, Maurice and I drove from Biscayne Bay to Miami that we realised what the tune was going to be.
+Robin Gibb explained to The Mail On Sunday November 1, 2009: "We'd already thought up the title for this song, but it wasn't until Barry, Maurice and I drove from Biscayne Bay to Miami that we realized what the tune was going to be.
 We had the idea as we passed over a bridge.
 Some tar noises made a rhythmic sound on the wheels of our car, which created the feel to the type of song we wanted to write.
 We finished the song at the Criteria studios that day."

 This was a comeback song for the group.
 They were very successful as contemporary singers in the late '60s and early '70s, but the two albums they released before Main Course flopped, and it looked like their careers were over.

 Along with several other Bee Gees hits, this was featured on the soundtrack to Saturday Night Fever in 1977.
-It became the best-selling soundtrack album of all time, until it was outsold by The Bodyguard soundtrack.
+Along with "You Should Be Dancing," it was one of two previously released Bee Gees songs used - they wrote five more specifically for the film.
+The set became the best-selling soundtrack album of all time, until it was outsold by The Bodyguard soundtrack.

 Former Fugees singer Pras sampled this on his song "Blue Angels."